Be Prepared – Plan for Emergencies

 The Be Prepared – Not Scared brochure contains more information that will assist you and your family to be prepared.

 Every home should have a “72 hour emergency kit”…enough for every member of the family.

 Are you prepared?
 Do you have what you need to be safe and comfortable for 3 days; possibly without heat or light or drinking water?

 Norfolk County Emergency Response Plan (NCERP)

-On May 8, 2012 Norfolk County Council passed By-Law 2012-77 which enacted the Norfolk County Emergency Response Plan.
+On December 12, 2017 Norfolk County Council passed By-Law 2017-126 which updated the Norfolk County Emergency Response Plan.
 A copy of that plan is attached for your information:

 The Emergency Management Act of Ontario defines an Emergency as “a situation or an impending situation caused by the forces of nature, an accident, an intentional act or otherwise that constitutes a danger of major proportions to life or property” This could include anything from a large scale terrorist attack, to a wide spread power outage such as the one Ontario experienced in August 2003.
 Regardless of the scope or cause of an emergency, a common theme remains, planning and preparing for emergencies can decrease the impact an emergency can have on individuals and communities.

 How do you know if you are in an area that has a history of emergencies?